steffenhaug/plox/report.md

 more detailed curves with fewer spline segments.
 `.otf`-fonts can be converted to `.ttf` with a tool like FontForge, which allows us to render any common font while only dealing with the simplest case.
+I currently approximate cubics with three quadratics just to support all types of strokes, so the project _can_ use `.otf` fonts, but the approximation is lossy especially for extremely bendy cubics, and thus using FontForge to convert yields a more consistent result if detail is very important.

 Traditionally, text is rasterized in software into a texture atlas which applications can sample to render text extremely efficiently after the initial setup.